 Finally, it’s one of the documents the borrower will sign at the loan closing, ensuring that he or she understands how the loan interest will accumulate.

-What the schedule includes
+What does the amortization schedule include?

 A basic amortization schedule will show the numbered years of the loan, the interest rate, interest accrued, loan balance and home equity.

-Your reverse mortgage lender will present this information in a table starting with the first year of the loan and the outstanding balance.
+Reverse mortgage lenders will present this information in a table starting with the first year of the loan and the outstanding balance.

-Year by year, assuming you enjoy the reverse mortgage as intended and make no payments, you will see the outstanding balance increase to include interest as it accrues.
+Year by year, assuming you enjoy the reverse mortgage as intended and make no payments, you will see the outstanding balance owed increase to include interest as it accrues.
 You’ll also see the amount of home equity you have in the home on day one, and the expected home equity on an annual basis.

 If you have a line of credit as a component of the loan, or if you receive regular scheduled payments, those will also be shown in the amortization schedule.
 The amount of home equity depends on the property value, which can rise or fall over time.
 Many figures in the schedule are estimates because they are based on future numbers that no one can know.
 The schedule uses 4% expected appreciation and in many areas property values rise well above this amount in many years.

-In the case of the same 77-year-old borrower and $500,000 home, the amortization schedule shows the initial line of credit at $280,098 is expected to grow to $296,840 after year one, and $374,442 after year five, if the funds are left in the credit line.
+In the case of the same 77-year-old borrower and $500,000 home, the amortization schedule shows the initial line of credit at $232,379.59 and is expected to grow to $245,903after year one, and $308,340 after year five, if the funds are left in the credit line.

 As the funds remain in the credit line, the home equity is expected to appreciate steadily over the course of the loan.
 Read more about the credit line growth here.

 In a traditional fixed rate reverse mortgage, you will see the initial loan balance along with the interest rate, any closing costs that were financed into the loan closing and the annual mortgage insurance premium.
 For this example, a $500,000 home, a 77-year-old borrower may be able to borrow roughly $130,479.59.
 Over time, the loan balance will increase and home equity will change, depending on the value of the property.

-After year one, according to the table, the loan balance will be $300,548.
-After year five, $374,318, and so on.
+After year one, according to the table, the loan balance will be $143,100.
+After year five, $183,114, and so on.
 As interest and the mortgage insurance, which is based on the loan amount, increase over time, so does the loan balance.
 The Amortization schedule is also useful for those looking to make repayments on the reverse mortgage.
 It will give you a good idea of what would be needed in order to keep the loan balance owed from growing.

 Understanding the numbers